B1BU/Minimal-Spyglass/pages/modrinth.md

 This resource pack replaces the vanilla Spyglass overlay with a more minimalistic one

-Please disregard the resource pack version warning, it should work for all Minecraft versions
+Please disregard the resource pack version warning, it should work for all Minecraft versions after 1.17

 ***